How Trump's early days in 2017 might be different from the upcoming term

 (SOUNDBITE OF ARCHIVED RECORDING)

-MICHAEL SMERCONISH: Week 1 of Donald Trump's presidency has ended with a ban heard round the world.
+MICHAEL SMERCONISH: Week one of Donald Trump's presidency has ended with a ban heard round the world.

 (SOUNDBITE OF ARCHIVED RECORDING)